UN Human Rights Day 2021: Reflections on Ghana's role

 However, efforts at projecting Ghana as a champion with a high human rights record have been blighted by significant human rights violations.

-While speculations remain that agents of the ruling party have a hand in his untimely death, police investigations claim otherwise.
+While speculations remain that agents of the ruling party have a hand in his untimely death, police investigation claim otherwise.

 Unfortunately, the men in uniform who shot the firearm are yet to be interdicted.